 - One copy may be provided to the real estate agent representing the Client(s) and/or a bank or other lender for use in the Client(s) transaction only.

-CANCELLATION POLICY: So that I may better serve my clientele by scheduling their appointments within often-rigid deadlines, and to maintain reasonable fees for my service, I regret that cancellations within 48 hours or "on site" must be charged a cancellation fee.
-All appointments canceled within 48 hours prior to the scheduled inspection time will be charged a fee of $175.00.
-Appointments Canceled “on site” will be charged the quoted inspection fee plus the $175.00 cancellation fee in order to rebook the inspection.
+CANCELLATION POLICY: So that we may better serve our clientele by scheduling their appointments within often-rigid deadlines, and to maintain reasonable fees for our service, we regret that cancellations within 48 hours or "on site" must be charged a cancellation fee.
+All appointments canceled within 48 hours prior to the scheduled inspection time will be charged a fee of $200.00.
+Appointments Canceled “on site” will be charged the quoted inspection fee plus the $200.00 cancellation fee in order to rebook the inspection.
 These charges are due and payable on site or upon receipt of billing.

 Re-BOOKING OPTION / CANCELLATION FEE WAVER: Because we value our clients, the cancellation fee will be waived if an inspection is re-ordered and performed within 14 days of the cancellation date.
 If an inspection is not ordered within this time frame, our cancellation fee will be charged to the party ordering the inspection, as outlined in the above policy.

-FOLLOW-UP INSPECTION: The fee for follow-up on single family residential inspections provided there is a two (2) day notice and free access to the property (Combo or E-Box) will be $175.00 payable on site at the time of the inspection.
-If an appointment or key pick-up is required, the fee will be $200.00.
+VERIFICATION OF REPAIRS: The fee for verification of repairs on single family residential inspections provided there is a two (2) day notice and free access to the property (Combo or E-Box) will be $200.00 payable on site at the time of the inspection.
+If an appointment or key pick-up is required, the fee will be $225.00.
 This Inspection will be verbal only and the client must provide a list of the items to be checked prior to the follow-up inspection.
-Commercial follow-up inspections are charged at the rate of $175.00 per hour.
+An email addressing the repairs will be provided if required by the lender.
+Commercial follow-up inspections are charged at the rate of $200.00 per hour.

 RETURN CHECK FEE: Any check not accepted or returned from the bank unpaid will require a processing fee equal to all charges required from our bank plus a $20.00 in house processing fee.